Contact

 - The underlying capital in the estate is protected from the influence of a future partner if the surviving spouse were to remarry

-- Flexibility – you can write the trust in a way that allows the life tenant to move to a smaller house if they wish, with any surplus from the sale of the family home either being invested to generate more income for the surviving spouse or paid out to the remaindermen.
+- Flexible life interest trust – you can write the trust in a way that allows the life tenant to move to a smaller house if they wish, with any surplus from the sale of the family home either being invested to generate more income for the surviving spouse or paid out to the remaindermen.

 Disadvantages of a life interest trust: